Question 79 – Isn't forgiveness a sign of weakness?

 "And forgive us our debts, as we also have forgiven our debtors.
 And lead us not into temptation, but deliver us from evil.
 For if you forgive others their trespasses, your heavenly Father will also forgive you, but if you do not forgive others their trespasses, neither will your Father forgive your trespasses."
 (Matthew 6:12–15)

-Therefore, if we are unwilling to forgive those who have wronged us, we cannot expect God to forgive our own trespasses.
-Essentially, the measure we use for others, God will use for us.
+Therefore, if we are unwilling to forgive those who have wronged us, we cannot expect God to forgive us our trespasses.
+Essentially, God will use the measure we use for others to judge us.
 Do not call down divine justice on others, because then divine justice may catch up with you as well.
 Forgive and grant grace to others, so you might receive grace too.
-We must recognize that in our world, everyone errs.
+We must recognize that in our world, everyone makes mistakes and sins.
 At times, we need to forgive others; at other times, we need forgiveness ourselves.
-Without forgiveness, a healthy human society cannot exist.
+A healthy human society cannot exist without forgiveness.

-Holding onto unforgiveness in our hearts is essentially a form of self-destruction.
-The trauma associated with growing resentment and anger places tremendous strain on our nervous system, leading in many cases to physical and mental illnesses!
+Holding on to wrongs done to us is essentially a form of self-destruction.
+The trauma associated with growing resentment and anger places a tremendous strain on our nervous system, leading to physical and mental illnesses in many cases!
 It's like a poison that infects our entire being and all our relationships (with God, ourselves, and others).
-Such are the devastating consequences unforgiveness can have!
+Such are the devastating consequences a lack of forgiveness can have!
 Yet, this immense negative force loses its power through forgiveness.
 Thus, it is not a weak gesture, but a powerful weapon leading to personal freedom and the halt of evil by breaking the chain of retaliation.
-Through forgiveness, we release ourselves and others from spiritual imprisonment—instead of losing, we liberate ourselves.
+Through forgiveness, we release ourselves and others from spiritual imprisonment—instead oflosing, we liberate ourselves.

 John Powell expressed it aptly: